Quantum DeepONet: Neural operators accelerated by quantum computing: Methods

 When classical data $\vect{x}$ is loaded onto the quantum circuit, matrix multiplication $\vect{y}=\vect{W}\vect{x}$, where $\vect{y}\in\mathbb{R}^{m}$, can be performed in quantum space.
 Here we adopt the quantum pyramidal circuit proposed in Ref.~\cite{Landman2022quantummethods}.
 Such pyramidal circuit features orthogonal matrix multiplication, meaning that the corresponding $\vect{W}$ is orthogonal.

 We first introduce the quantum pyramidal circuit for $m=n$ cases.
-The basic idea of this method is to decomposes the orthogonal matrix $\vect{W}$ into a series of rotation matrices, which can be represented by RBS gates.
+The basic idea of this method is to decompose the orthogonal matrix $\vect{W}$ into a series of rotation matrices, which can be represented by RBS gates.
 These decomposed rotation matrices can be parameterized with angles ${\theta_{1},\theta_2\ldots,\theta_{d}}$, where $d = n(n-1)/2$.
 All of the parameterized RBS gates are arranged in a pyramid configuration.
 We take the $\vect{W}\in \mathbb{R}^{4\times 4}$ matrix in Fig.~\ref{fig: quantum_layer} as an example.
-This circuit conducts the following operation on the loaded vector $x$:
+On the loaded vector $\vect{x}$, the pyramidal portion of the circuit conducts $\vect{y} = \vect{W}\vect{x}$, where $\vect{W}$ is